cockpit-project/cockpit-project.github.io/_posts/2014-12-16-protocol-interaction.md

 }
 </pre>

-If an error occured you would see a reply like this:
+If an error occurred you would see a reply like this:

 <pre>
 mydbus